 My biggest passion in life are birds, and I spend my research and leisure time studying and enjoying them.
-I was born in Colombia and have focused many of my research on this amazing biodiversity hotsptot.
+I was born in Colombia and have focused most of my research on this amazing biodiversity hotspot.
 My research interests span many issues of the ecology and conservation of tropical birds, especially: their spatial distribution, impacts of anthropogenic activities on their populations, conservation priorities and strategies for tropical landscapes, and the use of birds as tools for education and conservation.

 Pontificia Universidad Javeriana - Colombia